How Does the Ellis Act Work in Los Angeles?

 Stepped-Up Basis Advantage

 You may have stepped-up basis working in your favor.
 If the property appreciated significantly during your parent's ownership, the tax advantages of selling now versus holding can be substantial.
+This is general information, not tax advice; a good real estate CPA should run your specific numbers.

 The Human Element